STRAN90/Foodwise-project3/TESTING.md

 </p>

 - When the user logins with the correct creditials, the user is directed to their profile page.
 Their first name, last name, email and username are stored here by the site.
+- More nav bar tabs can be seen as the user is signed in to have access to these.

 * Categories Page